$49 – $229

 If the left side of the heart is affected, blood will begin to pool in the rest of the body, primarily the arms and legs.

-A heart attack occurs when the flow of blood feeding the heart becomes blocked.
+A heart attack occurs when the flow of blood feeding the heart becomes blocked by a dislodged atherosclerotic plaque.
 The heart muscle is extremely powerful and demands a constant supply of oxygen and nutrients to beat properly.
 If the flow of oxygen and nutrients is cut off, even for just a few minutes, it can cause the specialized heart cells to die off.

 Even in cases where blood flow was restored, too much damage can leave those affected with permanent damage and reduced quality of life.

-Heart attacks often lead to congestive heart failure.
+Heart attacks often lead to congestive heart failure and arrythmias.

-CBD is a useful supplement for addressing some of the underlying causes of heart disease, as well as common side-effects such as insomnia, depression, and anxiety.
+CBD may be a useful supplement for addressing some of the underlying causes of heart disease, as well as common side-effects such as insomnia, inflammation, depression, and anxiety.